 When a person is suffering due to someone else’s negligence or wrongdoing, he or she can file for a personal lawsuit to seek justice.
 However, if the affected parties are hundreds or even more individuals, then a joint legal action is taken against the responsible individual or entity.

-In California, Code of Civil Procedure § 382 defines as the primary statutory authority to decide for class action claims.
+In class action lawsuit California, Code of Civil Procedure § 382 defines as the primary statutory authority to decide for class action claims.
 It states:

 “When the question is one of a common or general interest, of many persons, or when the parties are numerous, and it is impracticable to bring them all before the court, one or more may sue or defend for the benefit of all”

-Under state and federal law, class actions are filed by either a single individual or group of people who are acting in the best interest of all the members.
+Under state and federal law, class action lawsuit California is filed by either a single individual or group of people who are acting in the best interest of all the members.

 Types of Class Action Lawsuits in California